BDO Worker Guide (Black Desert Online)

 RNG When Hiring Workers

 When you are hiring workers, it's a roll of the dice to see what race and worker grade you will get.
 Most of the time though, you will get a green tier Normal worker.
 That's ok when you're first starting out and don't have much energy to gamble with.
 But if you have enough energy, keep rolling workers by pressing the View Another button until you get at least a blue Skilled Worker.
 You can attempt to promote a worker to one grade higher when he reaches level 10, 20, and 30.
 If my worker is Professional grade, I usually wait until he is level 30 to promote, because the odds are better, even though it takes forever to get from 20 to 30.
+Many players promote workers at level 20, then sell if they fail twice.
 Professionals are harder to come by.
 For Skilled workers, I have good luck promoting at level 20, and if it fails, it's not difficult to buy another.

 BDO Worker Tiers (aka Worker Grades)